JC99NIT/product_review_assistant/README.md

 ## Acknowledgment

-Special thanks to Bobur Umurzokov for his invaluable contributions and the inspirational GitHub repository chatgpt-api-python-sales.
+Special thanks to Bobur Umurzokov for his invaluable contributions and the inspirational GitHub repository [https://github.com/Boburmirzo/chatgpt-api-python-sales.git](url).
 This project is built on top of his excellent work, with certain modifications to suit our unique needs.